 Using Hive, a table can be classified as SKEWED while creating it.
-By doing this, the values will be written to different files first, and later, the other values that remain will go to a separate file.
+By doing this, the values will be written to different files first, and later, the remaining values will go to a separate file.

 38. What are the collections that are present in Hive?